Better-HPC/auto-rest/docs/getting_started/deploying.md

 # Deploying an API

-The following instructions outline how to deploy an API server using the `auto-rest` command.
+The following instructions provide a general overview of the `auto-rest` utility.
-For a full list of application arguments, see the application help text (`auto-rest --help`).
+For a full list of application options, see the application help text (`auto-rest --help`).

 ## Launching an API

 Deploying an API server requires specifying the database type and connection settings.
-Using the provided values, Auto-REST will automatically connect to the database, map the database schema, and deploy an API server with dynamically generated endpoints.
+Using the provided arguments, the `auto-rest` utility will automatically build and deploy an API server on the default port `8081`.

+Auto-REST supports most common database systems out-of-the-box.
+User's can extend this support to additional database systems using third party database drivers.
+See the [installation instructions](install.md) for details on installing custom drivers.

-!!! example
+!!! example "Example: Launching an API"

     === "SQLite"

         The `--sqlite` flag enables support for SQLite.
         Unlike traditional database systems, SQLite is file based and requires fewer conenction settings.
-        The file path to the database should be specified using the `--db-host` option.
+        The file path to the database should be specified using the `--db-name` option.

         ```bash
-        auto-rest --sqlite --db-host my_database.db
+        auto-rest --sqlite --db-name my_database.db
         ```

     === "PostgreSQL"